seaflow-uw/popcycle/README.md

 > bash setup.sh

 This should create all the necessary directories, the popcycle database, and install popcycle as an R package.
-The setup.R script should also install RSQLite and splancs if they are not already installed.
+The setup.R script should also install RSQLite and splancs packages if they are not already installed.

 Uploading old files: